benc-uk/smilr/README.md

 <a name="angular"></a>

 # Component 1 - Angular Front End UI
-This app was generated with the [Angular CLI](https://github.com/angular/angular-cli) and uses Angular 5.0
+This app was generated with the [Angular CLI](https://github.com/angular/angular-cli) and uses Angular 5.0.
+To build and run you will need Node.js installed (6.11 and 8.9 have been tested) and also NPM.
+To install the Angular CLI run `npm install @angular/cli -g`, v1.5.0 or higher will be needed.

 ### Development Server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 When running in non production (or dev) mode, InMemoryDbService is used to provide a mock HTTP API and datastore, this will intercept all HTTP calls made by the app and act as both the API and DB.

 ### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+You should use the `--prod` flag for a production build.

 ### API endpoint configuration
 ***IMPORTANT!*** The API endpoint for the backend data service must be set, there are two ways this is done, depending on if you are running in non production (e.g. from `ng serve`) or in production mode:
-- Non production: The API endpoint is set in [environment.ts](angular-src/environments/environment.ts), see comments in there for details.
-However in non-prod mode the value of this setting is ignored as the InMemoryDbService intercepts all calls
+- **Non production:** The API endpoint is set in [environment.ts](angular-src/environments/environment.ts), see comments in there for details. ***However in non-prod mode the value of this setting is always ignored*** as the InMemoryDbService intercepts all calls
-- Production mode: The API endpoint is fetched dynamically at runtime, from the frontend server where it is set as an environmental variable.
+- **Production mode:** The API endpoint is fetched dynamically at runtime, from the frontend server where it is set as an environmental variable.
 This is loaded using a call to a special API on the frontend server (see below) by a [ConfigService](angular-src/app\/config.service.ts) which is loaded during app initialization.
 Note.
 The static config file [environment.prod.ts](angular-src/environments/environment.prod.ts) controls what variables **ConfigService** fetches

 ### UI Screenshot
 ![screen](https://user-images.githubusercontent.com/14982936/32730539-4b85e806-c87f-11e7-89a5-a12543314a34.png)